 Poppies are one of our favorite flowers, so delicate and beautiful.
 We created poppies using materials from recycle bin like cellophane paper and egg cartons, combining a bit of painting, crafting and fine motor practice as kids put them together.
+Take a look at instructions and make couple cellophane paper poppies with kids to decorate your home.

 Have you seen other junk play ideas shared by fellow bloggers since the beginning of this month?
 Check the link on the bottom to get to 60 Day Junk Play Challenge page and get inspired to use everyday materials from your trash bin for learning, playing, crafting and more!